unitaryfund/qrack/README.md

 Qrack requires the `xxd` command to convert its OpenCL kernel code into hexadecimal format for building. `xxd` is not natively available on Windows systems, but Windows executables for it are provided by sources including the [Vim editor Windows port](https://www.vim.org/download.php).

-CMake on Windows will set up a 32-bit Visual Studio project by default, (if using Visual Studio,) whereas 64-bit will probably be typically desired.
+CMake on Windows will set up a 32-bit Visual Studio project by default, (if using Visual Studio,) whereas 64-bit will probably be typically desired. `-DFPPOW=6` is used to set the systemic floating point accuracy to `double`, which is typically necessary for Q# accuracy tolerances.
 Putting together all of the above considerations, after installing the CUDA Toolkit and Vim, a typical CMake command for Windows might look like this:

 ```
     $ mkdir _build
     $ cd _build
-    $ cmake -DCMAKE_GENERATOR_PLATFORM=x64 -DXXD_BIN="C:/Program Files (x86)/Vim/vim82/xxd.exe" ..
+    $ cmake -DCMAKE_GENERATOR_PLATFORM=x64 -DXXD_BIN="C:/Program Files (x86)/Vim/vim82/xxd.exe" -DFPPOW=6 ..
 ```

 After CMake, the project must be built in Visual Studio.
 Once installed, the `qrack_pinvoke` DLL is compatible with the Qrack Q# runtime fork, to provide `QrackSimulator`.